tigera-solutions/cc-aks-detect-block-network-attacks/modules/module-4-security-guardrails.md

 ![flow-visualization](https://user-images.githubusercontent.com/104035488/192358472-112c832f-2fd7-4294-b8cc-fec166a9b11e.gif)

-## Network Security Policies
+## Security Policies

-Calico Security Policies provide a richer set of policy capabilities than Kubernetes network policies including:
+Calico Security Policies provide a richer set of policy capabilities than the native Kubernetes network policies, including:

 - Policies that can be applied to any kind of endpoint: pods/containers, VMs, and/or to host interfaces
 - Policies that can define rules that apply to ingress, egress, or both